suinleelab/vit-shapley/README.md

 ## Training

-Command lines for training and testing the models are available in the files under `notebooks` directory.
+Commands for training and testing the models are available in the files under `notebooks` directory.

 * notebooks/training_classifier.md
 * notebooks/training_surrogate.md